• Ticket Fines and Penalties in Florida

 Florida Point System

-Florida puts a certain number of points on your driving record each time you receive a traffic ticket; points-per-violation range from three to six, with the number of points depending on the violation.
+Florida puts a certain number of points on your driving record each time you receive a traffic ticket; points-per-violation range depending on the violation.

 Once you get a certain number of points within a specific time period, the state will suspend your license (see below).
 Fortunately, many drivers can take a driving course to reduce their points and possibly avoid suspension.
-Check out our Point Reduction section to learn more.
+Check out our Defensive Driving section to learn more.

 FL Driver’s License Suspension, Revocation, and Cancellation